alesanco/gof-design-patterns/Structural/Decorator/README.md

 ```

 ## 📌 Running the Code
-Each implementation is located in its respective language folder:
+Each language implements the **Decorator pattern** differently based on its capabilities.

 ### Java
 ```sh